 Eli Patton is a program assistant and researcher for the China Environment Forum where he helps to manage weekly blog posts for CEF's column on NewSecurityBeat along with overseeing our major publications.

 His current research focus is on the rapidly changing energy sector in China.
 Eli's past research has covered ocean plastic waste, China's distant fishing fleet, and knock-on effects from BRI and BRI-adjacent investments.

-His past research centered on the political economy of China and the history of the CCP.
-His undergraduate studies were in linguistics and Mandarin and he lived in Taiwan where he worked as a translator and consultant.
-Mr. Patton will soon complete his MA in Asian Studies at George Washington University’s Elliott School of International Affairs.
+Mr. Patton completed his MA in Asian Studies at George Washington University’s Elliott School of International Affairs where his academic research centered on the international political economy of China and the history of the CCP.
+His undergraduate studies were in linguistics and Mandarin and he lived in Taiwan where he worked as a journalist.

 InsightOut Issue 7 - Turning the Tide: How Can Indonesia Close the Loop on Plastic Waste? edited by Eli J. Patton and Hazel Ruyi Li